 You can help students pursue their educational, career, and personal goals through a college scholarship.
-We manage a variety of scholarship funds which help students throughout Monterey County achieve their dreams.
+We manage a variety of scholarship funds which help students throughout Monterey County fulfill their potential.

-We manage over 30 named scholarship funds, with a total value of more than $6.2 million.
-Each year, these funds award over $380,000 for the benefit of about 125 students.
+We manage more than 65 named scholarship funds, with a total value of more than $8.2 million.
+Each year, these funds award approximately $1,500,000 for more than 375 students.

 I was looking for a way to give back to my hometown in a permanent, personal way.
 I thought one of the best ways would be through establishing a scholarship.
 Education can help a lot of these kids. – Monica Abbott